thetomato0/yt-story-short-maker/README.md

 # YouTube Short Story Maker
- > **Note**:this porject is discontinued because someone made it already here is the link: https://github.com/elebumm/RedditVideoMakerBot
+ > **Note**:this project is discontinued because someone made it already here is the link: https://github.com/elebumm/RedditVideoMakerBot